alexrutar/texproject/README.md

 Variables within these configuration file are accessible from within templates: see below for more details.
 All configuration files are formatted using [TOML](https://toml.io/en/).

-### Local Configuration
+### Template
-This is the per-project configuration file: with an appropriate working directory, access with `tpr config` or `tpr config --local`.
+This is the per-project template file: with an appropriate working directory, access with `tpr config` or `tpr config --template`.
-This configuration file specifies the build settings for the current project.
+This configuration file allows modification of the template used to build the current project.
 Here are the keys relevant to local modification:

 - `doctype`: the document class